PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

     :rtype: class

 This function returns the Python class that is used by PyGreSQL to hold PostgreSQL numeric values.
-The default class is :class:`decimal.Decimal` if available, otherwise the :class:`float` type is used.
+The default class is :class:`decimal.Decimal`.

 .. function:: set_decimal(cls)